INSIDE: Everything you need to know about the Christmas House Santa & Exhibition in the Santa Claus Village before you go.

 The special guest on Christmas Eve in Finland is called Joulupukki, from far-off Lapland.

 His visit is the highlight of the year for the kids, just like Santa visiting is for us.

 The big difference is Joulupukki visits Finnish homes and gives the gifts to children personally on Christmas eve.
 Can you imagine the excitement as you wait for the knock on the door?

-Permanent Christmas Exhibition Highlights
+No.2: Permanent Christmas Exhibition Highlights